datacarpentry/wrangling-genomics/lessons/Genomeassembly.md

 ```
 $ cd ../../velvet/
 ```
-Understand the script file: `velvetk31.pbs` - We will use the text-file editor ìnanoî to examine this file, which submits our data to the assemblers.
+Understand the script file: `velvetk31.pbs` - We will use the text-file editor ‚Äúnano‚Äù to examine this file, which submits our data to the assemblers.
 ```
 $ nano -w velvetk31.pbs
 ```